azzincr/vdi/README.md

 ## Deployment

-Script is run manually.
+Script is ran when creating new VDIs via Terraform.
 Execute directly on target machines with Administrator privileges.

 ### Environments